CYBERDEVILZ/Cryptonite/README.md

 - [ ] Create Windows Defender bypass script
 - [ ] Custom Encryption Property
 - [ ] Graphical User Interface
+- [ ] Generate an exe file to be sent to victims

 ---
 # SEE CRYPTONITE IN ACTION